IgorBulyzhenkov/tasks/README.md

 Clone the project and in the terminal go to the level with the backend and frontend folders

+You need to create a `.env` file.
+To register a user, you need to configure the parameters in the file.
+After registration, a letter is sent to the email address to verify the email.

 ### docker install

     docker-compose up -d